Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 - Rename PanMode.None and ZoomMode.None.
 See question 1: https://github.com/pauldendulk/Mapsui/issues/278
 - Rename BoundingBox.GetCentroid to Centroid
 - Rename IGeometry.GetBoundingBox to BoundingBox
+- Move Info event from Map to MapControl
+- Remove the InfoLayer list and add an InfoLayer boolean on ILayer
+- Remove the HoverLayer method.
+It is not crossplatform and can affect performance.

 ### Later
 - Use NTS for Geometries